kign/c4wa/etc/doc/language.md

     inconsistencies you should be aware of when writing code for `c4wa`.
   * There could be occasional instances when due to a bug native executable would fail, yet Web Assembly version would still work as expected.
-  * `cw4a` might support certain features your C compiler does not, thus your code might compile and correctly execute in Web Assembly, yet require some changes to pass through C compiler.
+  * `cw4a` might support certain features your C compiler does not, thus your code could compile and correctly execute in Web Assembly, yet still require some adaptation to pass through C compiler.

 ## Overview